-The Landlord-Tenant Act came into being to protect renters from illegal behavior by landlords: invasion of privacy with no actual work being done, refusing to make repairs within a reasonable time frame, trying to cover up safety issues, entering the home without giving proper notice, increasing rent, increasing security deposit, "fining" a tenant for making repair requests, making illegal deductions from the security deposit, intimidating tenants, retaliatory evictions, gross misrepresentation of the property, renting it with known health and safety hazards, removing services to retaliate for repair requests, and forcing tenants to make repairs instead of using the rent money and hiring licensed professionals.
-All of these are illegal actions.
+The Landlord-Tenant Act came into being to protect renters from illegal behavior by landlords: repeated invasion of privacy with no actual work being done, refusing to make repairs within a reasonable time frame, trying to cover up safety issues, refusing to accept bids, increasing rent, increasing security deposit, "fining" a tenant for making repair requests, intimidating tenants, trying to evict to avoid making repairs, gross misrepresentation of the property, renting it with known health and safety hazards, removing services to retaliate, and using unlicensed people to do work in the home.
 Landlords are liable for dangers they SHOULD have known about, like faulty wiring too; they are not allowed to hide their heads in the sand, like an ostrich, refusing to see problems and feigning surprise.
+If your landlord cyberstalks you [sending threatening messages to do you harm, your family members harm, or threatening to do your business[es] harm, using the internet to communicate such messages] he or she has committed a Federal crime against which you have legal remedy.

 I think it's safe to say that if you have to repeatedly call the City Codes Department, the Public Health and Safety Department, go to court, or hire a lawyer to obtain a habitable living space, you are dealing with a "slumlord."
-If your landlord cyberstalks you [sending threatening messages to do you harm, your family members harm, or threatening to do your business[es] harm, using the internet to communicate such messages] they have committed a FEDERAL crime against which you have legal remedy.
-This type of landlord can even be required to take anger managementclasses.

 Without a doubt, a rental home should be made habitable PRIOR to it being put up for rent; that means every appliance, every system in the home from floodlights to HVAC and garage door openers is to be in working order BEFORE your renter is handed the keys.
 If you say you have a home with a "heated pool"...the heater needs to work.
 If you say you've never had water in the basement, it should not repeatedly flood.
-A home is not to be put up for rent with known defects, forcing the renter endure repair after repair, with numerous workmen in an out of the house, as things continually fall apart all around them.
+A home is not to be put up for rent with known defects, forcing the renter to endure repair after repair, with numerous workmen in an out of the house, as things continually fall apart all around them.

 We hope you will learn from our three rental mistakes in FL, SC and CT, for there are valuable lessons to be learned from all three experiences!

 Seymour, CT: Single Family Home: 11 Woodside Avenue, Seymour, CT, July 2018-March 2019 Three Lessons Learned: 1.
 Much of Connecticut has radon levels over 4.0.
 Buy a Safety Siren online for $149 that you can plug into any outlet in any room and check the levels for yourself.
 There is actually no safe level of radon; it is linked to lung cancer.
 2. When someone says they have "never had water in the basement," ask to see proof in the form of the disclosure form given to them when they purchased the home.
 There is also a mold disclosure form required of anyone selling a home.
 If you landlords purchased the home "as is" he/she may not have obtained these forms, but that does not absolve them from making repairs.
 3. Use the Health and Public Safety Department to address water seepage, black mold issues, radon problems and mice infestations, and insist they document everything accurately on paper, for you may need it to end your lease and obtain full return of your security deposit.